-- Comprehensive Economic Development Strategy: Commission staff worked cooperatively with the Milwaukee 7 (M7) and Regional Economic Partnership (REP) to prepare a comprehensive economic development strategy (CEDS) for Southeastern Wisconsin, which was completed and adopted in 2015.
-The CEDS is intended to meet the requirements of the U.S. Department of Commerce Economic Development Administration (EDA) for regional economic development strategic planning.
-The County is eligible to apply for certain EDA grants intended to benefit economically distressed areas based on County Board approval of the CEDS.
-EDA identifies economically distressed census tracts based on unemployment rates of one percent or more above the national average, or per capita incomes 80 percent or less than the national average.
-About 58 percent (173 of 296) of the census tracts in Milwaukee County meet these criteria. - Business Park Inventory: In late 2014, the Commission initiated work on an inventory of existing and proposed business parks in the Region for use in Commission land use, comprehensive, and economic development planning.
+- Comprehensive Economic Development Strategy: The Commission is continuing a regional partnership to prepare a new Comprehensive Economic Development Strategy (CEDS) for the Region.
+The new CEDS will replace the 2015-2020 CEDS and is being prepared in partnership with the Milwaukee 7 (M7), Regional Economic Partnership (REP), and Wisconsin Economic Development Corporation (WEDC).
+The 2015-2020 CEDS was adopted by the County Board in 2015 and the Commission will be working with the County's REP member to ensure the new CEDS is adopted by the County Board once it is completed.
+County Board adoption of the CEDS makes the County and local governments in the County eligible to apply for certain U.S. Economic Development Administration (EDA) grants to benefit economically distressed areas.
+EDA identifies economically distressed census tracts based on unemployment rates of 1 percent or more above the national average, or per capita incomes 80 percent or less than the national average.
+About 57 percent (168 of 296) of the census tracts in Milwaukee County meet these criteria. - Business Park Inventory: In late 2014, the Commission initiated work on an inventory of existing and proposed business parks in the Region for use in Commission land use, comprehensive, and economic development planning.
 The information compiled by Commission staff was provided to planning or engineering staff in each city and village in the county for review in coordination with staff meetings on the MMSD facilities planning work described in the following Environmental Planning section.
-The final inventory has been posted on the Commission website. - EMSI Development Tool: The Commission, in cooperation with WEDC, has made Economic Modeling Specialist International (EMSI) Developer software available to County and local governments and economic development organizations.
+The final inventory has been posted on the Commission website.

+• EMSI Development Tool: The Commission, in cooperation with WEDC, has made Economic Modeling Specialist International (EMSI) Developer software available to County and local governments and economic development organizations.
 EMSI Developer is a web-based economic development tool that includes extensive industry, occupation, and workforce data, and is used in business and industry analysis and attraction.
 County and local economic development organizations and units of government can request SEWRPC staff to apply the software to conduct analyses.
-The City of Milwaukee Department of City Development made 1 request consisting of 8 reports during the last year.
+The City of Milwaukee Department of City Development made 2 requests consisting of 16 reports during the last year.